ctrueden/equilibrium/_pages/events/case-01e01.md

 1. Examined the crime scene.
 2. Interviewed [Dominic Tremere](../dossiers/dominic-tremere) at his manor; got a list of names from him (see above).
-3. Visited the Beastly Coliseum and interviewed [Rowena Darkshield](../dossiers/rowena-darkshield), its proprietor.
+3. Visited the Beastly Colosseum and interviewed [Rowena Darkshield](../dossiers/rowena-darkshield), its proprietor.
 4. [Callie](../dossiers/callie) fed the list of names to [Gavin](../dossiers/gavin-pepperpotts), her assistant; he recognized only two of them.
 5. [Tibalt](../dossiers/tybalt) canvassed the area around Sartan's apartment.
 He spoke to a young boy who claims to have witnessed a hooded figure being let in to Sartan's apartment on the night of the murder.
 6. [Callisto](../dossiers/cal) and [Sima](../dossiers/sima) spoke to the monster trainers, [Argus Saravor](../dossiers/argus-saravor) and [Bellamy Crue](../dossiers/bellamy-crue), about their whereabouts on the night of the murder, and related topics.